-What’s really going on behind family disappointment?
+What’s really going on behind a sad family story?

 My family lived in a constant state of unacknowledged disappointment when I was growing up because I have only sisters, no brothers.
-Like a broken drinking glass lying on the kitchen floor, the lack of male offspring was a sad and irreversible reality.
+Like a broken drinking glass lying on the kitchen floor, the lack of male offspring was a sad family story and an irreversible reality.
 As a family, we talked about it under our breath, and the issue rarely rated a full conversation.
 But it felt like, somehow, we did not make the grade.

 Am I good enough?

 The impact of that “failure”, was far-reaching.
 As she was growing up, my sister always felt as though she didn’t quite meet the mark.
 Because we older girls are all brunettes, the blonde-hair-blue-eyed look was quite different, although we do have a couple of rarely-seen cousins who match.

 It turned out that those two factors – not a boy, and physically different – caused my sister to question her identity.
 Big time.
 Who am I?
 Do I even belong in this family?
 Is it my imagination when it feels as though Dad does not love me like the others?
 Am I good enough?
 Am I, in fact, adopted?

 Dad’s disappointment in her, while not intentionally communicated, seemed to sneak into every conversation.
 It was only as adults that we began to understand what shaped her feelings of inadequacy.
 Later still, we started to understand why she felt distant from Dad, and why she spent years seeking male approval, often looking in all the wrong places.

 Finally – we have a boy in the family!